How to Avoid Financial Ruin After a Motorcycle Accident

-In Kansas, motorcycle owners are required to purchase minimum amounts of personal injury protection (also known as “PIP”).
+In Kansas, motorcycle owners may also purchase coverage known as personal injury protection (also known as “PIP”).
 As with PIP provisions in car insurance, the PIP provision of your motorcycle policy will reimburse you for medical expenses and other losses caused by the accident, regardless of whether you were at fault, up to the limits in the policy.

-The minimum amount of PIP coverage that motorcyclists are required to purchase in Kansas is:
+The minimum amount of PIP coverage that motorcyclists may purchase in Kansas is:

 - $4,500/person for medical expenses

 - $900/month for one year for disability/loss of income

 - $25/day for in-home services

 - $2,000 for funeral, burial or cremation expense

 - Survivor Benefits: disability/loss of income up to $900/month for one year

 - In-home services up to $25/day for one year